 What do the French eat for breakfast?

-Typical French breakfast: Here are some of the most common breakfast foods in France:
+Here are some of the most common breakfast foods in France:

 — Toasted piece of baguette with a spread like jam and/or butter.
-This is called a tartine.
+This is called la tartine.
 If you’re out of bread, you can buy crunchy pieces of bread called la biscotte from the supermarket that are made for tartines.

-— Yogurt and/or a piece of fruit
+— Yogurt and/or a piece of fresh fruit

-Normally, the French don’t have all of these breakfast options together in a big breakfast spread.
-They choose one or maybe two things, so it’s a pastry and a drink or a piece of baguette and a drink with a little fruit.
+They choose one or maybe two items, so it’s a pastry and a drink or a piece of baguette and a drink with a little fruit.
 It’s just a light meal.
 In recent years, sugary breakfast cereals marketed toward kids have become more popular.
 Chocapic is a popular one.

 On weekends, the French tend to spend a little more time at the table enjoying their breakfast and usually eat later than during the week.